 In late June, 2016 the Table Rock Fire burned approximately 2,500 acres in the East Boise foothills near Harris Ranch and Table Rock.
 The above aerial photograph is a panorama of the fire’s footprint showing its relationship to downtown Boise, Boise State University, Boise’s Warm Springs Golf Course, the Boise River and Barber Valley, and infrastructure such as the East Parkcenter Bridge.

-This image was captured on 7/2/16; the original is approximately 12,000 x 3,500 PixEls, or 252 MegaBytes in size (16 bit RGB) and will print sharply beyond 10′ x 3′.
+This image was produced on 7/2/16; the original is approximately 12,000 x 3,500 PixEls, or 252 MegaBytes in size (16 bit RGB) and prints sharply beyond 10′ x 3′.

-Idaho Airships, Inc. also imaged the fire in progress (on 6/30/16) in Near-InfraRed (720nm); doing so was necessary in part due to the lack of visibility during the fire.
+Idaho Airships, Inc. also imaged the fire in progress (on 6/30/16) in Near-InfraRed (720nm).